A Data Lake Architecture with Hadoop and Open Source Search Engines

 Two of the high-level findings from the research were:

 - Governance and security are still top-of-mind as key challenges and success factors for the data lake.
+For a deep-dive into data lake security and governance, read my next post.

 More and more research on data lakes is becoming available as companies are taking the leap to incorporate data lakes into their overall data management strategy.
 It is expected that, within the next few years, data lakes will be common and will continue to mature and evolve.